seperman/deepdiff/README.md

 ## Change log

+- v4-0-0: Ending Python 2 support, Adding more functionalities and documentation for DeepHash.
+Switching to Pytest for testing.
+Switching to Murmur3 128bit for hashing.
 - v3-5-0: Exclude regex path
 - v3-3-0: Searching for objects and class attributes
 - v3-2-2: Adding help(deepdiff)